10 Best Putters Of All Time (Tested and Reviewed for 2025)

 Seve Ballesteros

-Winner of five major championships, Seve Ballesteros was one of the bravest golfers on the course, with a magnetic personality that captivated millions of fans off of the links.
+Winner of five major championships, Seve Ballesteros was one of the bravest golfers on the course, with a magnetic personality that captivated millions of fans off the links.

 Tom Watson